mainettis/darksun/docs/tools.md

 #### Nimble
 Nimble is a programming language.
 Although you will probably only directly use this once during this setup, it is a pre-requistie for installing Nasher.

 You can use a program called choosenim to install all the pre-requisites for nimble and nimble itself.
 To do this, go to the [choosenim releases page](https://github.com/dom96/choosenim/releases) and download the appropriate release for your operating system.
 If you selected a zipped file, unzip the files to your preferred location (they cannot be run directly from the zip file) and run the `runme.bat` batch file.
-This will install choosenim and add the nimble directory to your system PATH file.
+This will install choosenim and add the nimble directory to your system PATH variable.
 Follow any prompts on you screen.

 #### Neverwinter
 Neverwinter.nim is a set of tools that can convert the various file formats used by Neverwinter Nights into .json and other formats, which are text files readable by most text readers and easily handled by source control systems, such as Git.
 Without these conversion tools, we would not be able to track file changes nor have the convenience of build tools such as Nasher.